-So, don’t quit marketing completely as your customers are active on social media like never before!
-You can use certain tactics that will not make your business look insensitive and make people interested in your product at the same time.
+So, don’t quit marketing completely, as your customers are active on social media like never before!
+You can use certain tactics that will not make your business look insensitive and simultaneously make people interested in your product.

-You can provide cash on delivery for gaining more trust and sales!
+You can provide cash on delivery to gain more trust and sales!
 This way, your business will not come to a complete halt in this pandemic too!

 6. Provide customer care

 Update your customers about the changes in your working hours.
 Communicate safety measures and operational updates via emails, website and on your social media accounts.
 Let people know how they can still access your products or services.